North Carolina Unclaimed Property Act.

 (d) The report must be filed before November 1 of each year and cover the 12 months next preceding July 1 of that year, but a report with respect to a life insurance company must be filed before May 1 of each year for the calendar year next preceding.

 (e) Before the date for filing the report, the holder of property presumed abandoned may request the Treasurer to extend the time for filing the report.
-A request for an extension for filing a report shall be accompanied by an extension processing fee of ten dollars ($10.00).
 The Treasurer may grant the extension for good cause.
 The holder, upon receipt of the extension, may make an interim payment on the amount the holder estimates will ultimately be due, which terminates the accrual of additional interest on the amount paid.

-(f) The holder of property presumed abandoned shall file with the report an affidavit stating that the holder has complied with G.S.
+(f) The holder of property presumed abandoned shall file with the report a certification and verification that the holder has complied with G.S.
 116B-59.

 (f1) Any holder who has intangible property due to be reported with a cumulative value of two hundred fifty dollars ($250.00) or less in a single reporting year shall not be required to report the property in that year but shall report the property in any year when the value or aggregate value exceeds two hundred fifty dollars ($250.00).